tmzh/tmzh.github.io/_posts/2020-09-20-gpt-3-and-the-status-of-artificial-general-intelligence.md

 ## Learning how to learn
 One of the amazing aspects of the GPT-3 model is that it doesn't need any task-specific fine-tuning and yet achieves decent results on many of the Natural Language Processing (NLP) benchmarks and tasks.
 OpenAI's claim is that if an NLP model is sufficiently complex and trained on large volume of data, it can learn to do a new task only by looking at few examples prompts i.e, the model is capable of learning new tasks on the go and it has learned to [learn](https://www.gwern.net/newsletter/2020/05#meta-learning).
-In the chart below, you can see how well the GPT-3 175B curve is propped up, just by inputting a few examples.
+In the chart below, you can see how well the GPT-3 175B curve props up, just by inputting a few examples.

 ![Meta-learning](/images/2020-09-26-meta-learning.png)